maniak-academy/guide-k3s-awx-tower/README.md

 secret/awx-receptor-work-signing      Opaque              2      5m56s
 ```

 Now your AWX is available at `https://awx.example.com/` or the hostname you specified.
+Or the hostname that you configured.